 Attending committee meetings is one of the biggest ways to make an impact on legislation.
 All bills are given a hearing at the committee meetings, and this is the opportunity for the public to speak.
 Committees are usually very friendly when citizens testify.

-The House Education Committee meets in room 207 of the Legislative Office Building (LOB, immediately behind the State House), and the Senate Education Committee meets in room 103.
+The House Education Committee meets in room 207 of the Legislative Office Building (LOB, immediately behind the State House), and the Senate Education and Workforce Development Committee meets in room 103.
 Occasionally they relocate to a larger room; if they do, a note will be posted on the door.
 A table is near the front of the room where you can find that day’s bills and sign-in sheets where you may indicate if you support or oppose the bill, and if you wish to speak.
 The committees appreciate having written testimony provided, but it is not required.

 Even if you are unable to attend the committee meeting, you can still make a difference.
 Phone calls are most effective, but emails are helpful.